top of page

 Golf at Eolia

 Like me, Ned was an avid golfer.
-He was a member of National Golf Links, Links, Cypress Point Club, Valley Club of Montecito, Yeamans Hall, AuSable Club, and Creek Club.
-So, it makes sense that he would want to be able to play golf at Eolia.
+He was a member of National Golf Links, Links Club, Cypress Point Club, Valley Club of Montecito, Yeamans Hall, AuSable Club, and Creek Club.
+So, it makes sense that he would want to be able to play golf at home at Eolia.
+So, he had a 9 hole course built on the property.
 More about the course can be found HERE.
-He was also a member of the Racquet and Tennis Club in New York City and likely played some squash given that there was also a squash court at Eolia.
+He was also a member of the Racquet and Tennis Club in New York City and likely played some squash given that there were squash courts (a unique squash tennis style of court) at Eolia and in the Harkness House Carriage House in NYC.

 Harkness Memorial Park